-&lt;sup>20The gap between wholesale and retail prices represents the dealer's margin, and in a competitive market, it measures the transaction cost of selling used PCs.
-One could be concerned that swings in dealer margins might influence our estimated price profiles.
-However, our nearly identical results using either wholesale or retail prices indicate that margins have not varied systematically over time or with the age of the PC.
+20 The gap between wholesale and retail prices represents the dealer's margin, and in a competitive market, it measures the transaction cost of selling used PCs.
+One could be concerned that swings in dealer margins might influence our estimated price profiles; however, our nearly identical results using either wholesale or retail prices indicate that margins have not varied systematically over time or with the age of the PC.